Dan-OKeeffe/ender-3-mods/README.md

   - Uncomment `#define MESH_BED_LEVELING`
   - Uncomment `#define LCD_BED_LEVELING`
   - Uncomment `#define SLIM_LCD_MENUS`
+  - To do: provide diff of changes, with explanation

 ### Flash the firmware
 - Set the board, processor and port